yuzhounaut/Excel-molecular-weight-calculator/README.md

 1. Download the add-in file "MWAddInV4.xlam".
 2. Put the add-in file in the C:\Users\\"username"\AppData\Roaming\Microsoft\AddIns folder.
 3. Enable the add-in.
 Click the **File** tab, click **Options**, and then click the **Add-Ins** category.
 In the **Manage** box, click **Excel Add-ins**, and then click **Go**.
 The **Add-Ins** dialog box appears.
 In the **Add-Ins available** box, select the check box next to the add-in that you want to activate, and then click **OK**.
+   You may encounter an error saying "This file type is not supported in Protected View" when trying to load a new add-in in Excel.
+The solution is to add the file's location to the trusted paths.
+   To do this, open Excel and go to File -> Options -> Trust Center -> Trust Center Settings -> Trusted Locations.
+Then, add the location of the files you need to load, which is C:\Users\"username"\AppData\Roaming\Microsoft\AddIns.
-4. Example of monoisotopic molecular mass calculation, both formulas can be used.
+5. Example of monoisotopic molecular mass calculation, both formulas can be used.
-5. An example of calculating the molecular weight of an isotope, taking <sup>13</sup>C as an example, need to add a "!" symbol in front.
+6. An example of calculating the molecular weight of an isotope, taking <sup>13</sup>C as an example, need to add a "!" symbol in front.

 ![11](https://user-images.githubusercontent.com/86154919/150274880-58c52dd8-7caf-4280-8079-cf3b076bcbad.png)